Rockefeller Capital Management L.P. Sells 466 Shares of Fastenal (NASDAQ:FAST)

 Shares of FAST opened at $53.44 on Tuesday.
 The firm has a market cap of $30.74 billion, a P/E ratio of 33.19, a P/E/G ratio of 3.42 and a beta of 1.28.
 The stock has a 50 day simple moving average of $60.21 and a two-hundred day simple moving average of $57.29.
 The company has a debt-to-equity ratio of 0.11, a current ratio of 4.19 and a quick ratio of 1.95.
 Fastenal has a 1 year low of $43.37 and a 1 year high of $64.75.

-Fastenal (NASDAQ:FAST) last released its quarterly earnings data on Wednesday, January 19th.
-The company reported $0.40 earnings per share for the quarter, beating analysts’ consensus estimates of $0.37 by $0.03.
-The firm had revenue of $1.53 billion during the quarter, compared to analyst estimates of $1.50 billion.
+Fastenal (NASDAQ:FAST) last issued its earnings results on Wednesday, January 19th.
+The company reported $0.40 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.03.
+The business had revenue of $1.53 billion during the quarter, compared to analyst estimates of $1.50 billion.
 Fastenal had a return on equity of 31.69% and a net margin of 15.39%.
-The business’s quarterly revenue was up 12.7% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.34 earnings per share.
+Fastenal’s revenue for the quarter was up 12.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.34 earnings per share.
 On average, equities analysts anticipate that Fastenal will post 1.78 earnings per share for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 2nd.
 Stockholders of record on Wednesday, February 2nd will be paid a dividend of $0.31 per share.
 This represents a $1.24 dividend on an annualized basis and a dividend yield of 2.32%.
 The ex-dividend date of this dividend is Tuesday, February 1st.
 This is a positive change from Fastenal’s previous quarterly dividend of $0.28.
 Fastenal’s dividend payout ratio is 77.02%.